-- (2) Allowable Stresses: Allowable stresses for harbor structures shall not exceed those stated in the "California Building Code". - (3) Timber used for walking decks shall have a minimum net thickness of 1/2 inches. - (4) Timber for walking surfaces shall be Douglas Fir, Select Structural.
+- (2) Allowable Stresses: Allowable stresses for harbor structures shall not exceed those stated in the "California Building Code." - (3) Timber used for walking decks shall have a minimum net thickness of $1\frac{1}{2}$ inches. - (4) Timber for walking surfaces shall be Douglas Fir, Select Structural.
 Sawn timber for other framing members shall be Douglas Fir, No. 1, minimum. - (5) Glued-laminated timber shall be Douglas Fir 24F-V8, industrial grade for application in wet environments.
-Fabrication shall comply with Product Standard PS 56-73, "Structural Glued Laminated Timber". - (6) Walking surfaces shall have a non-skid finish and be maintained periodically or when worn and unsafe.
+Fabrication shall comply with Product Standard PS 56-73, "Structural Glued Laminated Timber." - (6) Walking surfaces shall have a non-skid finish and be maintained periodically or when worn or presenting a trip hazard.
 Treated timber decking requires no further non-skid finish. - (7) Dimensional lumber is not required to be painted.
 However, if the applicant chooses to paint, such paint shall be maintained to good condition and appearance. - (8) Plywood utilized within dock framing systems shall be exterior grade material.
 Plywood shall not be used as the walking surface for a dock system, unless the product can be demonstrated that it is provided with a factory-applied protective, non-skid walking surface that will be durable and has a proven process for patching and touch-up.
-Internal plywood members shall be provided in such a manner that water can be easily conveyed off the top surface of plywood and not pond or get trapped, leading to early deterioration and dry rot.
+Internal plywood members shall be provided in such a manner that water can be easily conveyed off the top surface of plywood and not pond or get trapped, leading to early deterioration and dry rot. - (9) Weight of treated Douglas Fir shall be assumed to be 35 pounds per cubic foot. - (10) All timber used for dock construction shall be marked with the appropriate grade of material and preservative treatment, or may be subject to rejection by the owner, owner's representative, or